-Mortgage loans represented 47.6% of BCP's total loan portfolio at the amortized cost (consolidated) as at 31 December 2019.
-The average spread of the mortgage loans portfolio in Portugal stood at 1.31%; 46.6% of the balance of mortgage loans had spreads under 1%.
-As at 31 December 2019, 65% of the contracts and 52% of the balance of the mortgage loans portfolio in Portugal were indexed to EURIBOR 3 months and 9% of the contracts and 9% of the balance of the portfolio were indexed to EURIBOR 6 months.
+Mortgage loans represented 47.5% of BCP's total loan portfolio at the amortized cost (consolidated) as at 31 December 2020.
+The average spread of the mortgage loans portfolio in Portugal stood at 1.31%; 46.2% of the balance of mortgage loans had spreads under 1%.
+As at 31 December 2020, 62% of the contracts and 46% of the balance of the mortgage loans portfolio in Portugal were indexed to EURIBOR 3 months and 8% of the contracts and 7% of the balance of the portfolio were indexed to EURIBOR 6 months.

 The Bank, along with other banks in Portugal, limited the granting of new mortgage loans.
-In 31 December 2019, 18,392 new mortgage credit operations were contracted with an average spread of 1.37%, compared to 18,016 new mortgage credit operations contracted with an average spread of 1.41% in 2018.
+In 31 December 2020, 16,035 new mortgage credit operations were contracted with an average spread of

+1.18%, compared to 18,392 new mortgage credit operations contracted with an average spread of 1.37% in 2019.
 The Bank cannot unilaterally change the contractual terms of the loans that make up its portfolio of mortgage loans and it has proven extremely difficult to negotiate the extension of the maturity of these contracts.
 The resulting limitation of this contractual rigidity has a significant impact on net interest income.
-In addition, given the current low demand for credit by companies, the Bank may also experience difficulties in changing the mix of its loan portfolio which would make it difficult to offset the impact of reduced spreads on mortgages in the average spread of the loan portfolio.
+In addition, given the current low demand for credit by companies (not considering the recent increase related to credit lines with government guarantee, created as a support measure for the crisis resulting from the COVID-19 pandemic), the Bank may also experience difficulties in changing the mix of its loan portfolio which would make it difficult to offset the impact of reduced spreads on mortgages in the average spread of the loan portfolio.

-After a period in which banks implemented policies of interest rate repricing on loans, mainly directed at loans to companies, a reduction of corporate and consumer loans spreads may be observed in the future, given the weak credit dynamics in the Portuguese corporate sector.
+After a period in which banks implemented policies of interest rate repricing on loans, mainly directed at loans to companies, a reduction of corporate and consumer loans spreads may be observed in the future, given the weak credit dynamics in the Portuguese corporate sector and the increasing competition in the banking sector.
 This could have a material adverse effect on the Bank's business, financial condition, results of operations and prospects.
 Furthermore, a continuation of the historically low interest rate environment may adversely affect the Bank's net interest income, which in turn would likely have an adverse effect on the Bank's profitability.